Dre Campbell Farm

 6. Row Covers

-Cover and protect plants from attack by using floating row covers specially designed for this purpose.
-The material is thin and lightweight, allowing air and sunlight in while keeping pests out.
+To protect plants from pest attacks, use floating row covers specially designed for this purpose.
+The thin, lightweight material allows air and sunlight in while keeping pests out.

 7. Trap Crop

-Both adults and larvae of Mexican beetle bugs love to feed on lima beans.
+Both adults and larvae of Mexican bean beetles love to feed on lima beans.
 Hence, this is one type of crop that you can use to entice these pests away from your other crops.

-Plant lima beans a little distance away from your garden to attract these pests.
+Plant lima beans a little away from your garden to attract these pests.

 8. Pick Them Off

-The beetles’ eggs can be scraped off and the larvae and adult beetles squished.
+The beetles’ eggs can be scraped off, and the larvae and adult beetles can be squished.

 9. Milky Spore

 Milky spore uses a naturally occurring bacterium to control Japanese beetle larvae.
-Still, some farmers swear by it for controlling bean beetle larvae as well.
+Still, some farmers also swear by it for controlling bean beetle larvae.

 To use this commercially available product correctly, follow the directions on the package.